Eureka Flag: Post-battle preservation

-As a result of this practice the pieces of the flag in the art gallery collection represent only 69.01% of the original specimen.
+As a result of this practice, the pieces of the flag in the art gallery collection represent only 69.01% of the original specimen.
+In Labour History, Professor Beggs-Sunter states that the art gallery displayed the flag "in various unsuitable ways" until it was put in a glass case alongside the sword of Captain Wise in October 1934, which she described as an "unlikely juxtaposition".
+When peace activist Egon Kisch visited the gallery the following year, he wrote that the Eureka monument "heroes and minions of the law, fighters and executioners ... on the same level".

-The Eureka Flag remained at the art gallery in continued obscurity "under a cloud of skepticism and conservative disapproval."
-After being told about it by his friend Rem McClintock, in December 1944, Sydney journalist Len Fox, who worked with the Communist Party media, published an article about the flag during his investigation that followed on from Withers'.
+The Eureka Flag remained unauthenticated at the art gallery.
+After being told about it by his friend Rem McClintock in December 1944, Sydney journalist Len Fox, who worked with the Communist Party media, published an article about the flag during his investigation that followed on from Withers'.
 He entered into correspondence with the King family, the art gallery, and Ballarat local historian Nathan Spielvogel.
 Fox was sent a piece of the flag by the art gallery in March 1945, along with a drawing.

 Spielvogel offered to assist, although he had reasons to doubt the authenticity of the flag held by the art gallery.
 Later that year, Fox visited Ballarat to inspect the flag, and the custodians gave him two more pieces.
 Fox self-published a booklet in 1963 that advanced his argument as to why the flag at the art gallery was authentic.
-It was probably due to Fox's interest that in 1963 the flag was transferred to a safe at the art gallery.
-Eventually, the librarian discovered that the safe had been broken into; however, the robber left the flag that was still there wrapped in brown paper.
+It was probably due to Fox's interest that in 1963, the flag was transferred to a safe at the art gallery.

+Eventually, the librarian discovered that the safe had been broken into.
+The robber left the flag that was still there wrapped in brown paper.
 At this point, it was stored in a vault at the National Bank.
 The final irrefutable validation of its authentication occurred when sketchbooks of Canadian Charles Doudiet were put up for sale at a Christie's auction in 1996.
-Two sketches, in particular, show the design as being the same as the tattered remains of the original flag that were first put on public display at the art gallery in 1973, being unveiled during a ceremony attended by Prime Minister Gough Whitlam.
+Two sketches, in particular, show the design is the same as the tattered remains of the original flag that were first put on public display at the art gallery in 1973, being unveiled during a ceremony attended by Prime Minister Gough Whitlam.

 The art gallery had received a $1,000 grant from the state government to cover half the estimated cost of repairing and mounting the flag.
 Ballarat seamstress Val D'Angri did the conservation work in May 1973.
 Along with a pin, there was a "W" mark discovered at the fly end of the cross that D'Angri believes may be the signature of her great-great-grandmother Anastasia Withers.
+Later additions to the gallery placed the flag in a dedicated shrine in the building's centre, surrounded by Eureka-related works.